ghiscoding/slickgrid-react/README.md

 You can see some screenshots below and the instructions down below and if that is not enough for you to decide, head over to the [Wiki - Main Features](https://github.com/ghiscoding/slickgrid-react/wiki).

 ## Missing features
-What if `slickgrid-react` is missing feature(s) compare to the original core library [6pac/SlickGrid](https://github.com/6pac/SlickGrid/)?
+What if `Slickgrid-React` is missing feature(s) compare to the original core library [6pac/SlickGrid](https://github.com/6pac/SlickGrid/)?

 Fear not, and just simply reference the `SlickGrid` and `DataView` objects, just like in the core lib, those are exposed through Event Emitters.
 For more info continue reading on [Wiki - SlickGrid & DataView objects](/ghiscoding/slickgrid-react/wiki/SlickGrid-&-DataView-Objects) and [Wiki - Grid & DataView Events](https://github.com/ghiscoding/slickgrid-react/wiki/Grid-&-DataView-Events)